gnosisguild/zodiac-guard-scope/README.md

 ### Warnings ⚠️

-Before you enable your ScopeGuard, please make sure you have setup the ScopeGuard fully to enable each of the addresses and functions you wish the multisig owners to be able to call.
+Before you enable your ScopeGuard, please make sure you have setup the ScopeGuard fully to enable each of the addresses and functions you wish for the multisig owners or mod to be able to call.

 Best practice is to enable another account that you control as a module to your Safe before enabling your ScopeGuard.

 Some specific things you should be aware of:

-- Enabling a ScopeGuard can brick your Safe, making it unusable and rendering any funds inaccessible.
+- Enabling a ScopeGuard can brick your Avatar, making it unusable and rendering any funds inaccessible.
   Once enabled on your Safe, your ScopeGuard will revert any transactions to addresses or functions that have not been explicitly allowed.
 - By default it is not possible to use delegate call with any contract once your ScopeGuard is enabled.
   This means if the ScopeGuard is added without allowing delegate calls for the `MultiSendCallOnly` contract, there might be issues when using some Safe apps via the Safe web interface.